 The application review process can take three to six weeks.
 State law requires a one-week waiting period for unemployment insurance compensation.
 During this first week holding period, claimants must fulfill all requirements, like job searching and certifying for benefits.

-How to Claim Unemployment Benefits in New York
+Learn About Filing a Claim in New York

-After applying for a New York unemployment benefits claim, approved individuals must continue to certify in order to receive compensation payments.
 Claiming benefits for unemployment in New York requires workers to answer questions pertaining to their ability to accept work during the statutory week that starts each Monday.
-To claim unemployment benefits, unemployed individuals must complete and submit the questionnaire within the week that follows the claim week – between the last day of the claim week (Sunday) and the following Saturday.
+Claimants must complete and submit the questionnaire within the week that follows the claim week – between the last day of the claim week (Sunday) and the following Saturday.